 When we put our heads together to develop a range of new merchandise, we realised that we wanted more than just a logo on a t-shirt.
 We wanted to embrace two key ideas: that whatever we produced would be sustainably-sourced, plastic-free, and designed to last; and also that it would tell the story of our connection to the environment.

 Wellington artists Kemi & Niko

 That’s when one of the team put up their hand and asked “why don’t we get some local artists to help?”
-Luckily for us we were soon put in touch with Kemi & Niko, a talented artistic duo based in Wellington who are also passionate Greens.
-Their brief was to develop a flexible piece of art, using the Green Heart icon that has become a part of the Green brand as a jumping off point.
+Luckily for us we were soon put in touch with Kemi & Niko, a talented artistic duo based in on the West Coast, who are also passionate Greens.
+Their brief was to develop a flexible piece of art, starting with the Green Heart icon that has become a part of the Green brand as a jumping off point.

 What motivates you as artists and illustrators?